ndkramer/WDIO-Course/Cucumber, Gherkin FAQ.md

 This way, you can create and manage multiple Scenario Outlines in a single feature file while keeping your tests well-organized and easy to understand.

-2) You can use if-else statements in a step-definition file when working with WebdriverIO and TypeScript.
+**2) You can use if-else statements in a step-definition file when working with WebdriverIO and TypeScript.
 Step definitions are just regular JavaScript/TypeScript functions, so you can use any control structures available in the language.
-Here's an example of using an if-else statement in a step-definition file: typescript import { Given, When, Then } from "@cucumber/cucumber";
+Here's an example of using an if-else statement in a step-definition file:** typescript import { Given, When, Then } from "@cucumber/cucumber";
 import { expect } from "chai";